Twenty-Nine Years of Conservation History

 September 4, 1997

-Roy and Mary Newton of Gorham, New Hampshire, donate Newt’s Landing to the Mahoosuc Land Trust in memory of Roy’s father, the late Bert Newton of West Bethel.
-Newt’s Landing is the second gift of land from the Newton’s.
+Roy and Mary Newton of Gorham, New Hampshire, donate Newt’s Landing to the Mahoosuc Land Trust in memory of Roy’s father, the late Burt Newton of West Bethel.
+A canoe launch for public access to the Androscoggin River, Newt’s Landing is the second gift of land from the Newtons.

 December 18, 1997